matrixswarm/matrixswarm/matrixswarm/codex/codex_entry_016_jabroni_cascade.md

 A successful test.
 A full rollout.
 A failed import.
-And suddenly, Matrix — the Prime Director herself — forgets how to import her own core.
+And suddenly, Matrix — the Prime Director herself — forgets how to import her own matrixswarm.core.

 ---